MrPicklePinosaur/pinopress/README.md

 # pinopress

 **pinopress** is a modular makefile based static blog generator. that means you run the build script once and every page is generated beforehand.
+**pinopress** also focuses on extensibility, you can hook your own shell scripts into the build process to easily add any new features.

 built in features include markdown generated blog articles, and a rss feed.